MicrosoftDocs/cpp-docs/docs/linux/configure-a-linux-project.md

 sudo apt install zip
 ```

 To manage your header cache, navigate to **Tools > Options, Cross Platform > Connection Manager > Remote Headers IntelliSense Manager**.
 To update the header cache after making changes on your Linux machine, select the remote connection and then select **Update**.
 Select **Delete** to remove the headers without deleting the connection itself.
 Select **Explore** to open the local directory in **File Explorer**.
 Treat this folder as read-only.
-To download headers for an existing connection that was created prior to Visual Studio 2017 version 15.3, select the connection and then select **Download**.
+To download headers for an existing connection that was created before Visual Studio 2017 version 15.3, select the connection and then select **Download**.

 ::: moniker range="vs-2017"